How Do You Contest a Will?

 • Someone who would benefit from the estate if the current will were invalidated and a prior will enforced or intestacy laws applied

-How Long Do You Have to Contest a Will?
+How Long Do You Have To Contest a Will?

+“Time is of the essence” when contesting an estate plan, says Will.
 Statutes of limitations are state laws that say how long someone has to bring legal action.
 If you miss the deadline in the statute of limitations, you are barred from bringing legal action.

 “One thing that’s true in most states is that it’s usually a very short timeframe after a person dies within which you can contest a will or trust,” says Will.
 “The time period varies from state to state but is often as short as six months from when the person dies, or when you receive notice of the trust or will, or when the will is filed with a probate court.
 The common denominator is that it’s usually a very short timeframe.”